Developers · MCP

 Authentication

-Authorization code flow with PKCE (S256) plus Dynamic Client Registration (RFC 7591).
-Any compliant MCP client can connect without pre-registration — Jupid issues a client ID on the fly.
+Authorization code flow with PKCE (S256, required) plus Dynamic Client Registration (RFC 7591).
+Any compliant MCP client can connect without pre-registration — Jupid issues a client ID on the fly, and the user approves access on a consent screen during sign-in.

 Discovery follows the MCP spec: WWW-Authenticate: Bearer resource_metadata="…" on the first 401, then the client fetches the .well-known/oauth-protected-resource document, which points to the authorization server.
 No manual configuration on your side.